networkit/networkit/docs/DevGuide.rst

    git commit -m "[descriptive message about the changes you made]" git push

-Also, from time to time, you should make sure to keep your feature branch up to date with the changes on the development branch ``Dev`` in the main repository.
+Also, from time to time, you should make sure to keep your feature branch up to date with the changes on the ``master`` branch in the main repository.
 If you followed step 1 from above, this can be easily accomplished:

 ::

    git checkout feature/[my-awesome-feature-name]
    git fetch upstream
-   git merge upstream/Dev
+   git merge upstream/master

 4. Send a Pull Request
 ~~~~~~~~~~~~~~~~~~~~~~

-Once you finished the development and testing of your new feature, it is time to create a pull request to get your changes merged into the development branch of the NetworKit repository.
+Once you finished the development and testing of your new feature, it is time to create a pull request to get your changes merged into the master branch of the NetworKit repository.

 This can be done by visiting the **Pull requests page** (https://github.com/[YOUR-USERNAME]/[FORKED-NETWORKIT]/pulls) of your NetworKit fork on GitHub and clicking on the green **New pull request** button at the top right side of the page.

-Here the ``base fork`` at the top should point to ``networkit/networkit`` and the base should be ``Dev``.
+Here the ``base fork`` at the top should point to ``networkit/networkit`` and the base should be ``master``.
 The ``head fork`` should point to your fork of networkit and the ``compare`` branch to the right should point to the feature branch (``feature/[my-awesome-feature-name]``) you would like to create the pull request for.

 Once you've reviewed all changes, click the green **Create pull request** button and your pull request will be created.